The credit score you need for the Chase Sapphire Preferred (Now with an increased 80,000-point bonus!)

 If you’re denied you should give the Chase reconsideration line a call, even if you can’t get an approval you’ll at least have a better understanding why you were denied.
 Before you call make sure you can explain why you want the card (travel perks, rewards earning rate, etc.) and if you’ve applied for a decent number of cards recently, you might get asked why you have so many hard inquires on your account or why you want this card in particular.

 The Chase Sapphire Preferred is a can’t miss rewards credit card, especially if you’re just starting out.
 So it makes sense that you’d want to apply for it.
+Especially given its increased 80,000-point welcome offer.
 Before you pull the trigger be sure you understand Chase’s application rules, know your credit score and are prepared to call the Chase reconsideration line, if need be.

 Chase Sapphire Preferred® CardAPPLY NOW